 Shannon Lee, Executive Director

-Previously, Shannon served as the Executive Director of Rela for the past 5 years.
-She helped transition the organization from a local chapter of a national organization (The Gathering Columbus) to one focused on the learning and development needs of Central Ohio professionals.
-In that time, Lee created over a dozen leadership experiences, including workshops, intensives, coaching programs, and a certification program.
-Additionally, Shannon wrote Servant Leader Mindset, and a book focused on the internal experience of those who wish to embrace the timeless principles of servant leadership.
-Her book and many of her training programs feature a model for servant leadership she created called CARE to Lead.
+In her career, Lee created over a dozen leadership experiences, including workshops, intensives, coaching programs, and a certification program.
+Additionally, Shannon wrote Servant Leader Mindset, a book focused on the internal experience of those who wish to embrace the timeless principles of servant leadership.
+Her book and many of her training programs feature a model for servant leadership she also created called CARE to Lead.

 Lee’s concentration in the nonprofit sector has allowed her to work with many other nonprofits through service projects, training, workshops, and coaching.
 Shannon loves to help nonprofit organizations receive the same best-in-class leadership development experiences as the for-profit community.

 Lee is a Columbus native and graduate of The Ohio State University with a BS in Education.
-Together, Shannon and her husband Kris have three adult children, Jaren, Kaylee, and Nia as well as two dogs, Sammie and Gunner.”
+Together, Shannon and her husband Kris have three adult children, Jaren, Kaylee, and Nia as well as three dogs, Sammie, Gunner, and Tater.

 Karen Hewitt, Associate Director